sharovik/bitbucket-release-event/README.md

 ------
-You can always ask bot `release --help` to see the usage of that command.
+You can always ask bot `release --help` or `bb release --help` to see the usage of that command.

 ## Prerequisites
 Before you will start use this event, please be aware of these steps